Federation of Tax Advisers

-The Federation of Tax Advisers (FTA) is a professional body concerned with UK taxation issues and is limited by guarantee in the United Kingdom (UK).
+The Federation of Tax Advisers (formerly "FTA") is a former professional body concerned with UK taxation issues.
+The FTA was established in 1997.
+On 3 June 2009 it became a part of the IFA Group through a merger with the Institute of Financial Accountants.

+Purpose

-Its purpose is to encourage the study of taxation and to promote best practice in the administration of taxation in the UK.
-The FTA regulates professional tax advisers on a voluntary basis.
+The Federation of Tax Advisors ("FTA") regulated professional tax advisers on a voluntary basis.
 The FTA campaigns for a fairer and less complex tax system.
-It also provides a qualification and regulatory structure for its members.
+Its purpose was to encourage the study of taxation and to promote best practice in the administration of taxation in the UK.
+It also provided a qualification and regulatory structure for its members.

-The IFA provides members with tools to operate as tax advisers providing compliance and planning expertise to SMEs and entrepreneurs.

-History
+Membership

+Persons who met the requirements of relevant work experience and accountancy and tax examination requirements, were eligible to apply for membership.
+Members were denoted by the acronym/ post nominal "FTA" indicating they were a member of the Federation of Tax Advisors.

+Merger

-The FTA was established in 1997.
-On 3 June 2009 it became a part of the IFA Group through a merger with the Institute of Financial Accountants and is now its tax faculty.
+As indicated above, on 3 June 2009, the FTA became a part of the IFA Group through a merger with the Institute of Financial Accountants (IFA) and is now its tax faculty.

-Qualifications

-The FTA offers the following qualifications: